seomoz/url-py/README.md

     >>> url.parse('http://foo.com/?do=1&not=2&want=3&this=4').deparam(['do', 'not', 'want']).utf8()
     'http://foo.com/?this=4'

+Arguments to deparam should be lowercase.
+The removal is case insensitive (in above example, we would also have stripped parameters like "DO", "NoT", or "wanT").

 `abspath`
 ---------
 Like its `os.path` namesake, this makes sure that the path of the url is